jarjayes2005/jarjayes2005.github.io/_posts/2022-02-18-Creative-writing-portfolio.md

 ## Creative writing portfolio

-# Original poetry: A Star is Born
+# Poetry: A Star is Born

 I shall die as the most rebellious star in the sky <br /> One that never conforms to cosmic norm of any kind <br /> Darkness may make my look less dazzling <br /> Yet it can never turn my spirit less blazing <br /> For I dare to love and I dare to leave <br /> For I dare to live and I dare to die

 ---

-# Original poetry: Calling
+# Poetry: Calling

 Step by step <br /> Total surrender before triumph in the end